Supply network: Research

-Early supply network descriptive research looked at the automotive industry, comparing the Japanese Keiretsu with western manufacturing networks.
+Early supply network descriptive research looked at the automotive industry, comparing the Japanese keiretsu with western manufacturing networks.
 Recent research also considers how buyers address social responsibility in supply networks, finding that audit strategies can be optimized by prioritizing the "least valuable unaudited supplier" based on its contribution to overall production value and network structure.
+Some research has considered supply network design characteristics and their impact on reliability.